tamouse/RubyMN-Vagrant-Ansible-2016-06-27/_slides/02-04-macro-steps.md

 ---

-## Creating a new project now consists of 4 automated steps:
+## Creating a new project now consists of 4 semi-automated steps:

 1. run thor script
 2. in project dir: `vagrant up --provision`